anselanza/anselanza.github.io/content/pages/home.md

   - tagline: 'Smoke and mirrors, code and magic'
     headline: Stephen Buchanan
     text: >
-      I am a Creative Technologisy.
+      I am a Creative Technologist.

       Does that mean “a designer with some hacky coding skills”?
 Fortunately,